amidimohsen/StochasticPathFollower/Readme.md

 ### (1) Least-Squares Recovery
 We consider a least-squares recovery problem with distribution drift.
 Specifically, this problem aims to recover a variable that follows a non-stationary distribution, based on observations following a Gaussian process with thime-varying mean.

-Figs. below compares our SPF algorithm to the learning-based PDM and gradient-based PSG methods, using two performance metrics: (i) the optimality distance E∥xt − xt∗∥2, which measures how close the recovered solution xt is to the true target xt∗, and (ii) the objective suboptimality E|f(xt) − f(xt∗)|, which measures the difference between the objective evaluated at xt and the optimum f(xt∗)
+Figures below compares our SPF algorithm to the learning-based PDM and gradient-based PSG methods, using two performance metrics: (i) the optimality distance, which measures how close the recovered decision process is to the true target, and (ii) the objective suboptimality, which measures the difference between the objective evaluated at recovered process and the target objective.

 |Optimality distance  on the least-squares recovery problem |objective suboptimality  on the least-squares recovery problem|
 |:-------------------------:|:-------------------------:|